-The shown two loop results are in agreement with the one obtained in Ref.
-[42].
-The recently evaluated three loop corrections for the chiral Ising and chiral Heisenberg model [43]- which had been obtained with MATAD - were reproduced with the self written table based Integrator.
+The shown two-loop results are in agreement with the ones from Ref.
+[37].
+At three loops we have agreement with the recently evaluated corrections for the chiral Ising and chiral Heisenberg model [38], which had been obtained with MATAD.

 For the chiral XY model the Feynman rules were implemented according to the stated Lagrange density in Eq.
 (3.2), which yields a quite large number of Feynman diagrams (see Tab.
-1) per loop level, because the fermion flow inside a closed fermion loop ( $\sim N$ ) is not restricted.
+1) per loop level, because the fermion flow inside a closed fermion loop ($\sim N$) is not restricted.
 That means for each diagram with a closed fermion loop there is always another diagram which agrees with the original one up to the reversed fermion flow within this very loop.
 A more economic parametrization of the problem was used in Ref.
-[25] where the Lagrange density of the XY model has been written in terms of a double charged scalar cooper pair field which involves the treatment of an indefinite fermion flow in each diagram such that two electrons can couple to a Cooper pair field.
+[26] where the Lagrange density of the XY model has been written in terms of a double charged scalar cooper pair field which involves the treatment of an indefinite fermion flow in each diagram such that two electrons can couple to a Cooper pair field.
 The heavily reduced number of diagrams in this case can be found in Tab.
-1 for $\lambda = \chi{XY}^$ .
-However, both implementation yield the same Z-factors up to including four loops.
+1 for $\lambda = \chi{XY}^$.
+However, both implementation yield the same Z factors up to including four loops.
 This is an expected result and serves as strong check, because both models are within the same universality class.
-That means the three loop results presented here for the XY model are in agreement with the ones given in Ref.
-[25] which were obtained with full N dependence but only published for N = 1/2.
+That means the three-loop results presented here for the XY model are in agreement with the ones published for N = 1/2 in Ref.
+[26], but obtained with full N dependence (see also Ref.
+[39]).